Coláiste Rís: 21st Century

 The new 2000 millennium has seen the school adapt itself to the rapid changes of multi-cultural Ireland.
 Though the ethos of the school is Christian, students of other religions are welcomed with respect and tolerance.

 The school today is a Diocesan college under the trusteeship of the Archdiocese of Armagh, it continues its tradition of focused learning through Irish and English with a flair for Debating and Irish sports.

 The school is made up from a mixture of modern buildings as well as the old monastery which is designated as a heritage site, the school grounds have now been fully developed to a point where there is no further space for new buildings.
 The school playing fields are a short walk away.
 In 2019 the school will celebrate its 150th anniversary and plans are already underway to mark the occasion.

 In May 2010, Kevin Wynne announced he was to step down from his position as head teacher after 9 years.
-His successor has been named as Pádraig Hamill, who has been a Maths and Science teacher at the school for the last three decades.
+His successor has been named as Pádraig Hamill, who has been a Mathematics and Science teacher at the school for the last three decades.

 In 2019, Pádraig Hamill stepped down as head teacher after 9 years.
-His successor was named Noleen Dowling, who served as a Home Economics teacher in the school, and also vice principle.
-John Moylan was named vice principle.
+His successor was Noleen Dowling, who had served as its Home Economics teacher and vice principal.
+John Moylan was named vice principal.

 Extracurricular Activities

 Many of the school's activities for students and staff are outside normal operating hours, including debating, sports, and science.

-The school's debate team has reached the All-Ireland Irish Debating Championship the last eleven years in a row.
+The school's debate team has reached the All-Ireland Irish Debating Championship the eleven consecutive years.
 Seán Ó Coigligh, an Irish teacher in Coláiste Rís, has helped prepare the teams every year.

 The school has an accomplished record in the sporting field, especially in Gaelic football and in hurling, as well as soccer.

-In science, students from Colaiste Rís have collected a number of awards from the annual Young Scientist Competition, including awards from the Irish Geological Society, the Irish Association of Speech Therapists, and others.
+In science, students from Colaiste Rís have collected a number of awards from the annual Young Scientist Competition, including awards from the Geological Survey of Ireland, the Institute of Physics, the Irish Association of Speech Therapists, and others.
 One student, Thomas Gernon, won prizes in the years 1997, 1998, 1999 and 2000.
 In 2000 he was the overall winner of the competition, and became Irish Young Scientist of the Year.
 He then went to Amsterdam and collected another prize in the pan-European competition.

 Subjects

 Junior Classes

-English (L1), Irish (L2), Mathematics, History, Geography, Business Studies, Science, French (L2), German (L2), Home Economics, Music, Art, Computers, Woodwork, technical graphics, Religious Studies, Physical Education, C.S.P.E. and S.P.H.E.
+English, Irish, Mathematics, History, Geography, Business Studies, Science, French, German, Spanish, Home Economics, Music, Art, Computers, Woodwork, technical graphics, Religious Studies, Physical Education, C.S.P.E. and S.P.H.E.
 Students study a total of 14 subjects in a mixture of compulsory and voluntary subjects.